Singapore Gulf Bank's launch amid wealth flows

 Chan said SGB’s location in Bahrain – a financial hub and gateway to the Mena region – has clear advantages in tapping the “fastest-growing regions” for cross-border e-commerce.

-It is one of the only two foreign-owned banks in the kingdom operating under the banking licence, with the other being Citibank.
+It is one of only two foreign-owned banks in the kingdom operating under such a banking licence, with the other being Citibank.

 Asia-Gulf business remains promising